 Answer: Yes.
 Graduatecreditcourses.com, BBB accredited since 2008, meets all BBB Accreditation Standards and supports the principles of BBB which include ethical business practices, honesty, integrity and trust.

-Question: When will I be able to register for academic credit at the post-baccalaureate level with Humboldt State University?
+Question: When will I be able to register for academic credit at the post-baccalaureate level with Cal Poly Humboldt?

-Question: How do I request and receive an official transcript from Humboldt State University (HSU)?
+Question: How do I request and receive an official transcript from Cal Poly Humboldt?

-Answer: After you have successfully registered for credit with Humboldt, you will receive an email from HSU with your student ID.
+Answer: After you have successfully registered for credit with Cal Poly Humboldt, you will receive an email from Humboldt with your student ID.
 This email includes instructions on how to order official transcripts for your completed coursework.

-Question: How long does it take to receive an official transcript from Humboldt State University?
+Question: How long does it take to receive an official transcript from Cal Poly Humboldt?

 Question: What does EED and SED indicate when looking at the course numbers for each course?

 Answer: EED is an acronym for Elementary Education (K-5).
 SED is an acronym for Secondary Education (6-12).
 You will have the option to choose either of these numbers when registering for your credit with Humboldt upon completion of your courses.

 Question: I need prior approval from my district/school.
 Where can I find the course numbers for each course?

 Answer: In the course catalog, you will find an "outline" icon within each course tile.
 Simply click this icon, and the course outline will be displayed, showing the course numbers, as well as any additional information for each course.
 You may print or share these outlines by clicking on the "print or share" text provided.